Date reviewed: January 2018 | Tested by: John Milbank | Price: £199.99 | www.planet-knox.com

 Fit and feel

-From the first moment I put these gloves on, they were a perfect fit.
-I found they needed little breaking in, and while of course everybody’s hands are different – so you must try them for yourself – the fingers were a perfect length and the hand snug but comfortable.
+I found the Knox Handroids needed a little breaking in at first, and while of course everybody’s hands are different – so you must try them for yourself – the fingers were a perfect length and the hand snug but comfortable.

 A kangaroo leather palm gives good feel thanks to it being thinner and tougher than cow hide, while an ‘Amara’ overlay panel (artificial leather made of polyamide and polyurethane) with silicone print gives extra grip – useful in the wet as leather can get slippery.